astean1001/FaqWarning/README.md

 # FaqWarning
-Bypassing Warning.or.kt with Dummy Request
+Bypassing Warning.or.kr with Dummy Request